 Connected Vehicle Spot Weather Impact

-Select roadway segments with high rates of weather-related crashes will be equipped with vehicle-to-infrastructure (V2I) systems that report hazardous roadway conditions directly to individual drivers in connected vehicles, helping them to avoid hazardous conditions.
+Select roadway segments with high rates of weather-related crashes will be equipped with vehicle-to-everything (V2X) systems that report hazardous roadway conditions directly to individual drivers in connected vehicles, helping them avoid hazardous conditions.

 OVERVIEW

-The Connected Vehicle (CV) Spot Weather Impact Warning system employs vehicle-to-infrastructure (V2I) communication to advise travelers about road condition information.
+The Connected Vehicle (CV) Spot Weather Impact Warning system employs vehicle-to-everything (V2X) communication to advise travelers about road condition information.
 Road condition information includes a variety of circumstances, such as icy and snowy roads or fog.
 When a connected vehicle (CV) reaches a location where the technology is enabled, roadside units transmit the warnings to the vehicle using wireless communications technology.
-The vehicles also play a role in this system – their on-board sensors measure temperature, precipitation, and other weather conditions and relay that information to the warning system for the benefit of all travelers.
+The vehicles also play a role in this system – their onboard sensors measure temperature, precipitation, and other weather conditions and relay that information to the warning system for the benefit of all travelers.

 BENEFITS OF TECHNOLOGY